On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in homogeneous, time-variant materials

 \subsection{Green's function retrieval in a homogeneous, time-variant material}

 We start by introducing the principle of Green's function retrieval in a homogeneous, time-variant material in an intuitive way.
 We seek for a counterpart of Green's function retrieval in an inhomogeneous, time-invariant material, as discussed in section \ref{sec3D}.
 Consider again Figure \ref{Figure2}(a), which illustrates Green's functions in an inhomogeneous material, with impulsive sources at $t=0$ and ${\bf x}'$ on a closed boundary, and receivers at ${\bf x}_A$ and ${\bf x}$ inside the closed boundary.
 The temporal crosscorrelation of the Green's functions, observed at ${\bf x}_A$ and ${\bf x}$, integrated over all sources at ${\bf x}'$, yields the Green's function (minus its time-reversed version) between ${\bf x}_A$ and ${\bf x}$.
 Hence, the receiver at ${\bf x}_A$ has turned into a virtual source, and the response to this source is observed at ${\bf x}$, see Figure \ref{Figure2}(b).
-The counterpart of Figure \ref{Figure2}(a) is shown in Figure \ref{Figure5}.
-It shows the Green's function (convolved with a spatial wavelet) in a time-variant material, with its source at ${\bf x}={\bf 0}$ and $t'=0$, and receivers at $t_A=40\,\mu$s and variable $t$, both beyond $t'=0$.
-We expect that the spatial crosscorrelation of the Green's functions, observed at $t_A=40\,\mu$s and $t$ (both in response to a source at a single time instant $t'=0$), yields the Green's function (minus its acausal version) between $t_A$ and $t$.
-The upper frame of Figure \ref{Figure6} can be interpreted as the counterpart of Figure \ref{Figure2}(b).
-It shows the response to a virtual source at ${\bf x}={\bf 0}$ and $t_A=40\,\mu$s, observed by receivers at variable ${\bf x}$ and $t$.
+The counterpart of Figure \ref{Figure2}(a) is shown in the left frame of Figure \ref{Figure8}.
+It shows the Green's function ${\cal G}_t({\bf x},{\bf 0},t,t'=0)$ (convolved with a spatial wavelet) in a time-variant material, with its source at ${\bf x}={\bf 0}$ and $t'=0$ (indicated by the red dot), and receivers at $t_A=40\,\mu$s (indicated by the dashed blue line) and variable $t$ (two of them indicated by the dotted blue lines).
+We expect that the spatial crosscorrelation of the Green's function observed at $t_A=40\,\mu$s (the dashed blue line), with that at any other $t$ (the dotted blue lines), yields the Green's function (minus its acausal version) between $t_A$ and $t$, as shown in the right frame of Figure \ref{Figure8}.
+This frame can be interpreted as the counterpart of Figure \ref{Figure2}(b).
+It shows the response to a virtual source at ${\bf x}={\bf 0}$ and $t_A=40\,\mu$s, indicated by the pink dot, observed by receivers at variable ${\bf x}$ and $t$ (the dotted blue lines).
 In the following we show mathematically that this Green's function (minus its acausal version) indeed follows from spatial crosscorrelations of Green's functions, albeit in a somewhat more complex way than described above.

 Our starting point is again the representation of equation (\ref{eqbasis}).
 The acausal Green's functions in matrix ${\bf W}({\bf x},t',t_A)$, with $t'<t_A$, are not associated to a physical situation.
 We use symmetry properties of the Green's functions to transform this matrix into a form that complies with physics.
 Using reciprocity relation (\ref{eq1022sqshblkkk}) in equations (\ref{eq35aa})--(\ref{eq41}) we find